containernetworking/cni/GOVERNANCE.md

 Any maintainer from an organization may cast the vote for that organization.

+For formal votes, a specific statement of what is being voted on should be added to the relevant github issue or PR, and a link to that issue or PR added to the maintainers meeting agenda document.
+Maintainers should indicate their yes/no vote on that issue or PR, and after a suitable period of time, the votes will be tallied and the outcome noted.

 ## Changes in Maintainership

 New maintainers are proposed by an existing maintainer and are elected by a 2/3 majority organization vote.